Leuprolide Acetate (Lupron®, Lupron Depot®, Eligard®, Prostap®, Viadur®) - For Men

 Classification: Luteinizing Hormone Releasing Hormone (LHRH) Agonist

-About Leuprolide Acetate (Lupron®, Lupron Depot®, Eligard®, Prostap®, Viadur®) - For Men
+About: Leuprolide Acetate (Lupron®, Lupron Depot®, Eligard®, Prostap®, Viadur®) - For Men

 Most prostate cancers need supplies of the male hormone testosterone to grow.
 Testosterone is an androgen produced by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
-A hormone called luteinizing hormone (LH), which is produced by the pituitary gland, stimulates production of testosterone by the testicles.
+A hormone called luteinizing hormone (LH), which is produced by the pituitary gland stimulates the production of testosterone by the testicles.
 Agonists of the LH releasing hormone (i.e. LHRH agonists) stop the production of luteinizing hormone by the pituitary gland.
 This reduces the production of testosterone in men.
 The cancer cells may then grow more slowly or stop growing altogether.
 Leuprolide acetate is a type of LHRH agonist.
 These may also be called gonadotropin-releasing hormone blockers (GnRH blockers).

 How to Take Leuprolide Acetate

 Leuprolide acetate is given as an injection under the skin, (called subcutaneous or SQ) every 4 weeks.
 There is also a long-acting formulation (called depot), which is given every 3, 4 or 6 months into the muscle (intramuscular, IM).
 Leuprolide acetate can also be administered as an implant (Viadur) that is inserted under the skin in the upper arm and lasts for 12 months.

 Possible Side Effects of Leuprolide Acetate

 There are a number of things you can do to manage the side effects of leuprolide acetate.
 Talk to your care team nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: